filecoin-project/lotus-docs/content/en/lotus/install/macos.md

 ### Prerequisites

-You must have XCode, Homebrew and Rust installed to build Lotus from source.
-Instructions for each are listed below.
+You must have XCode and Homebrew installed to build Lotus from source.

 #### Install XCode CLI

-Lotus requires that XCode CLI be installed before building the Lotus binaries.
-To check if you already have XCode CLI, run:
+Lotus requires XCode CLI before building the Lotus binaries.

+To check if you already have XCode CLI installed, run:

 ```shell
 xcode-select -p